Nandhini31/CV/README.md

 I am a full stack developer with  experience across development, QA and release functions.
 I have strong technical and interpersonal skills gained through my varied roles in the tech industry.
 I am also the co-founder of [womenhackfornonprofits](http://www.womenhackfornonprofits.com/),a tech community for women to build open source projects.

-I am a full stack developer with  experience across development, QA and release functions.
-I have strong technical and interpersonal skills gained through my varied roles within the industry.
+I am looking to work with a innovative team building exciting products for its customers with passion to write clean code and follow best practices.